automating black joy -a disco co(lab)

 2. Provides participants with training on research methods, including interviewing, focus groups, and digital ethnography, as well as digital tools such as sound production, digital mapping, and coding in Fall 2025

-3. Helps teams produce and publish their work online in multiple formats (Spring 2026)
+3. Help teams produce and publish their work online in multiple format

 bcat bookclub Spring 2025: Automating Black Joy